When

 Speaker(s)

 Conjunctive Water Management (CWM) is the process of using water from multiple sources for consumptive purposes within a sustainability framework.
 The planned CWM of all waters has the potential to offer major benefits in terms of economic, social, and environmental outcomes through improved efficiencies and sustainability of water resources.
-In this WRRC Water Webinar, Hanson will discuss how adopting a planned approach results in the greatest potential for the optimal capture, storage, abstraction, and reuse systems of all water sources, which results in a sustainability framework that encompasses the monitoring, analysis, and management of all the water, all the time, everywhere.
-New “Smart-Valley” monitoring networks and Integrated Hydrologic Modeling (IHM) tools can now be used to create a more holistic CWM sustainability framework that needs to be combined with new governance and financial support.
+Adopting a planned approach brings the greatest potential for optimal capture, storage, abstraction, and reuse systems of all water sources, resulting in a sustainability framework that encompasses the monitoring, analysis, and management of all the water, all the time, everywhere.